-So, you've started a new job.
+So, you've started a new job or are about onboarding a new team member.
 What's next?

 Starting a new job can be exciting and daunting at the same time.

-How can you make sure you're making a good impression and getting the most out of your first few months?
+How can you or they ensure a good impression and get the most out of your first few months?

-In this article, we'll show you how to create a winning 30-60-90 Day Plan.
-We'll cover what it is, why you need one, what to include, and how to put it together quickly.
+In this article, I'll show you how to create a winning 30-60-90 Day Plan: what it is, why you need one, what to include, and how to quickly assemble it.

 Let’s dive in!